Susticacán: Geography

 The municipality of Susticacán lies at an elevation between 2000 and 3000 m in the Sierra de los Cardos in west-central Zacatecas.
 It borders the municipalities of Jerez to the northwest, Tepetongo to the south, Monte Escobedo to the southwest, and Valparaíso to the northwest.
 The municipality covers an area of 199.6 km2 and comprises 0.3% of the state's area.

 The land cover in Susticacán comprises temperate forest (58%), grassland (20%), tropical forest (16%), agricultural land (4%), and built-up areas (1%).

+Hydrography

 The municipality lies in the basin of the Bolaños River in the Río Grande de Santiago system.
 It is drained by seasonal streams, the most important of these being the Susticacán which flows east into the Jerez River, and the Chiquihuite which flows south into the Huejúcar River.
 The Jerez and Huejúcar rivers combine at Las Liebres in Jalisco to form the Colotlán River.
 The municipality's largest reservoir is the Susticacán Reservoir on the Susticacán River, which has a total capacity of 4500000 m3.

+Climate

 Susticacán's climate ranges from temperate in the higher elevations of the west to semiarid in the east, with dry winters.
 Average temperatures in the municipality range between 12 and 18 C, and average annual precipitation ranges between 500 and 800 mm.